jadewang425/trip-planner/README.md

 A trip planning application to stay organize and ensuring all the preparations are completed for each trip.

 ### User Stories
-AAU,
+AAU, I want to
-- I want to view all my trips on the Homepage
+- View all the trips I created
-- I want to have an "add trip" page, and be able to enter
+- Have an "add trip" page, and be able to enter
     - Trip Name
     - Trip Dates
     - Trip description
-- I want to see each trip's details on it's own/show page
+- See each trip's details on the show page
-- I want to be able to add tasks on the trip details page
+- Have the ability to add tasks on the trip details page
-    - like booking flights, Airbnb, buy grocery, etc.
+    - Booking flights, Airbnb, buy grocery, etc.
-- I want to be able to add members of the trip on the details page
+- Add attendants of the trip on the details page
-- I want to be able to make comments on the details page
+- Let other people make comments on the details page
-- I want to only be able to make any updates when logged in
+- Only be able to make any updates when logged in

 Bonue:
+- Sort trips by start date on the homepage
 - Assign tasks to members in trip details
-- Sort trips by start date on the homepage
 - users can like comments if it's a good idea

 Steps:
+- Setup connection and files
+    - models, controllers/routers, ejs
+    - basic CSS
-- Create model(s)
+- Setup trips/index
-- Create views/ejs
+- Setup trips/show
-- Create Controllers/Routes
+- Setup trip/new
-- When above are completed
+- Add edit and delete trip features
 - Implement OAuth
+- Add comments section & styling
+- Add tasks section with add and delete buttons
+- Add attendants section & styling

 ###### HTML
 ```html